JeanCarletta/HeatHack-Data/README.md

 5. GitHub Action (both): triggered on repository changes, build the book containing the plots on Github Pages.
 Status: experimentation towards what we want only.

-## Desired plots

-The plots are about doing what's usable and possible easily - we should specify them functionally with minimal requirements and what we'd ideally like to see.
-Even just the basic plot with pan and zoom is a step up from what the users usually have.

-1. basic plot as below.

-1.  a plot that lets people judge whether they are keeping their users within comfortable temperature bounds when the space is in use.
-Minimally, this is a horizontal line at 16C, the Child Care Commission minimum.
-If we can handle space diaries and manage vertical bars with shading plus perhaps a text label with the demand temperature, that would be brilliant.
-Summaries of performance for each timeslot  (Monday 9-11: 90% within 1C of 18C or some summary plot, and so on).

-2. dropdown a start date and end date (or always a week or month at a time?), choose temperature or RH, and just create a basic plot that way with the usual plotly pan/zoom etc options.
-This is to make it easier to explore the data; after a year the initial plots will be hard to read if we use the whole data archive.

-3. Calibration plot - graph the 10 devices against each other with a legend that lets individual devices be hidden.

  ## Implementation notes